japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamExecution.md

 postEvent(event: StreamingQueryListener.Event): Unit
 ----

-NOTE: `postEvent` is a part of link:spark-sql-streaming-ProgressReporter.adoc#postEvent[ProgressReporter Contract].
+NOTE: `postEvent` is a part of link:spark-sql-streaming-ProgressReporter.md#postEvent[ProgressReporter Contract].

-`postEvent` simply requests the `StreamingQueryManager` to link:spark-sql-streaming-StreamingQueryManager.adoc#postListenerEvent[post] the input event (to the link:spark-sql-streaming-StreamingQueryListenerBus.adoc[StreamingQueryListenerBus] in the current `SparkSession`).
+`postEvent` simply requests the `StreamingQueryManager` to link:spark-sql-streaming-StreamingQueryManager.md#postListenerEvent[post] the input event (to the link:spark-sql-streaming-StreamingQueryListenerBus.md[StreamingQueryListenerBus] in the current `SparkSession`).

 NOTE: `postEvent` uses `SparkSession` to access the current `StreamingQueryManager`.